 The agreed upon protocol will be effective for the current school year and may extend into summer depending on need and resources.
 All parties will possess a written copy.
 If either party wishes to change protocol during the school year, another meeting of the same persons will be called where changes can be discussed, agreed upon, and a new protocol written and disseminated.
 Once that protocol is agreed upon, it will be followed even if changes need to be made, until a new protocol is written and agreed upon.

 The Second Party will assign a therapist (or counselor, the term “therapist” is intended to include the same for the purpose of this agreement) to come to each school.
-The therapist will undergo an interview with key school personnel to ensure they are a good fit for the school district.
 The therapist will be at the school on the same day of each week or as requested by the school.
 If the therapist’s schedule needs to change temporality or permanently, the changes will be worked out between the therapist and the Family Resource Center Coordinator (Elementary Schools) or the Youth Service Center Coordinator (Middle and High School) and the District Mental Health Specialist, who will notify the School Principal.
 The assigned therapist will remain the same barring illness, resignation, or position transfer.
 If any of these occurs, a new therapist will be assigned as soon as possible.

-Therapist, employed by the Second Party for the purpose of performing services pursuant to this agreement, is intended to mean a person with a minimum certification of a licensed clinical social worker or licensed professional counseling associate or as that term is defined in the Kentucky Revised Statues and Kentucky Administrative Regulations.
+Therapist, employed by the Second Party for the purpose of performing services pursuant to this agreement, is intended to mean a Medicaid eligible provider as that term is defined in the Kentucky Revised Statues and Kentucky Administrative Regulations.

 The district Mental Health Specialist will be the single point of contact and liaison between the school, the parent, and the Second Party.
 The appropriate party to address any problems with the Second Party is the district Mental Health Specialist.